Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The Inverse Mean Curvature Flow and the Hawking mass

-along this evolution by level sets.
-This quantity has been substantially conceived in \cite{hawking_gravitationalradiationexpandinguniverse_1968}, while Geroch \cite{geroch_energyextraction_1973} showed it to be nondecreasing along the smooth IMCF, and devised it as a tool to provide the Positive Mass Theorem.
-We are discussing positive mass results below, in connection also with isoperimetry.
+along $\Omega_t = \{w \leq t\}$.
+Such quantity has been substantially conceived in \cite{hawking_gravitationalradiationexpandinguniverse_1968}, while Geroch \cite{geroch_energyextraction_1973} showed it to be nondecreasing along any smooth IMCF of a connected surface in a $3$-manifold with nonnegative scalar curvature and devised it as a tool to provide the Positive Mass Theorem.

-The computation along the smooth classical evolution of \emph{connected} hypersurfaces is straightforward.
+Such computation is straightforward.
 It relies on classical evolution equations and on the Gauss-Bonnet Theorem, which is the reason why connectedness is needed along the evolution.
-The monotonicity calculation reads as follows.
-Denote $\Sigma_t= F_t(\Sigma)$ and $\dd \sigma_t$ the area measure on $\Sigma_t$.
-We are just employing well-known evolution equations (see e.g. \cite[Theorem 3.2]{huisken_geometricevolutionequationshypersurfaces_1999}).
-We have
+Denote $\Sigma_t= F_t(\Sigma)$ and let $\dd \sigma_t$ be the area measure on $\Sigma_t$.
+Then, employing well-known evolution equations (see e.g. \cite[Theorem 3.2]{huisken_geometricevolutionequationshypersurfaces_1999}), we have

 immediately implying $\abs{ F_t(\Sigma)}= \ee^t \abs{ \Sigma}$.
 Hence, we get